jenshadlich/Hacker-s-Heaven/README.md

 Hacker's Heaven
 ===============

 Small PHP app with lot's of built-in security holes to demonstrate e.g. SQL injection and XSS.

-Attention, use at own risk! :)
+Use at own risk and have fun! :)

 ```
 vagrant up